 Sampling of this signal at, for example, 1500 Hz repeats the spectrum with its mirror image around this sampling frequency and around all multiples of the sampling frequency.
 You can see that the DFT components (the multiples of 100 Hz) of this sampled sound coincide exactly with all zeros of the repeated spectra as well (and are positioned at the centers of the main lobes, of course).
 So far so good.
 If, for example, instead of 1500 Hz we applied 1750 Hz as sampling frequency, all repeated spectra with their zeros would shift a factor of 1750/1500 to the right and the DFT multiples do not necessarily coincide with these zeros any longer.
 Because the area of the side lobes of the sinc function is so broad (theoretically it is infinite) alias frequencies emerge everywhere at the DFT multiples and also in the range from 0 to the Nyquist frequency (spectral leakage).
 Therefore, the sampling frequency should be a multiple of the DFT bin (here 100 Hz).
-Indeed, in fig. 17.8 the bin is 1000/15 Hz and the second sampling frequency (41600 Hz) is a multiple of this bin, the first sampling frequency is not (44100 divided by 1000/15 is 661.5).
+Indeed, in fig. 17.8 the bin is 1000/15 Hz and the second sampling frequency is not (44100 divided by 1000/15 is 661.5).